bloominstituteoftechnology/node-db2-project/README.md

 ## Stretch Problem

 Add a new _bears_ table to the database and add endpoints to perform CRUD operations on it.
+Each bear should have an `id` and `name` property similar to the _zoos_ table.